yschnellbach/sibyl/readme.md

 - Geometry helper
   - Helps the flatmap view know where to make PMT cuts
   - Could be used to draw in Geant4 objects.
+- Option to run as single window widgets.

 - Determine if I can drop the pyqtgraph dependency in favor of just python-opengl